OpenBankingUK/read-write-api-docs-pub/docs/v4.0-draft1/resources-and-data-models/vrp/domestic-vrps.md

 A TPP can retrieve the details of the underlying payment transaction via this endpoint.
 This resource allows ASPSPs to return a richer list of Payment Statuses, and if available payment scheme related statuses.

-The API must return one of the following status codes:
+The API must return one of the following StatusCodes:

 | StatusCode |
 | ------ |